 $ ssh USERNAME@IPADDRESS

-Copy the existing wp-config.php from ~/apps/APPNAME/public and remove the public directory.
-We want to save the settings.
+- Are you using ServerPilot?
+Use the below commands to move the existing wp-config.php from ~/apps/APPNAME/public and remove the public directory.

 $ cd ~/apps/APPNAME